Some of the common reasons for low mobile checkout conversion rates are:

 - How do I optimize my mobile checkout page?

-Leverage guest checkout options for customers who might be skeptical of entering their card details on your eCommerce store.
+- Leverage guest checkout/alternative checkout options (PayPal, Amazon Pay, etc.) for customers who might be skeptical of entering their card details on your eCommerce store

 See how Sephora uses the PayPal button as a guest checkout option?